The History of the Humble Headboard

 Archaeological findings in ancient Egypt suggest that the people of these times used headboards to create a barrier against drafts.
 The first headboards were made of wood, which would be a better barrier against the cold compared to brick or stone.
 Like many models of wooden headboards available today, the earliest boards were made with a thick pillar at each end, which created a space between the wall and the sleeper; which caused the cold air to drop to the floor rather than onto the occupant of the bed.

-A headboard was not widely used by everyone in these days, to own one was a statement of social status, with the wealthy having headboards adorned with elaborate designs.
+A headboard was not widely used by everyone in those days, to own one was a statement of social status, with the wealthy having headboards adorned with elaborate designs.
 More impoverished members of society would usually go without, or make a barrier between the bed and the wall from whatever they had available – usually straw or hay.